Amelia10007/dynpick-force-torque-sensor-rs/README.md

 `$ sudo apt install libudev-dev`

 # Setup
-It may be required to customize udev rules if you use usb-connected sensors.
+It may be required to customize udev rules.

 [This shell script](./examples/setup_udev_rule.sh) can be useful for customize (see the file in detail).